Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 Researchers soon developed the CIE RGB color-space, a linear transform of the LMS color-space that had primaries that could be clearly called red, green, and blue.
 Unfortunately, the CIE RGB color-space had issues—in particular, some colors were outside its gamut, resulting in negative values, which was inconvenient for the manual math of the 1920s/30s.

 Thus, researchers came up with a different transformation, producing the CIE 1931 XYZ Color Space.
-Although the primaries are not red/green/blue, the Y primary semantically represents relative 'brightness', and importantly all colors and the matching functions are nonnegative.
+Although the primaries are not red/green/blue, the Y primary can be said to represent 'brightness'[9], and importantly all colors and the matching functions are nonnegative.
 Several other convenient properties were enforced too.

 The XYZ color-space works very similarly to the LMS color-space.
 The three functions are \(\bar{x}(\lambda)\), \(\bar{y}(\lambda)\), and \(\bar{z}(\lambda)\) (together called the